garysheng/faithwalk-os/poems/to-my-nation-of-fire.md

 And when they encounter ME through you,
 Their lives will never be the same.

-You have authority to bind and loose,
+I gave you authority to bind and loose—
 What you bind on earth is bound in heaven,
 What you loose on earth is loosed in heaven.